Even though the chisel dates back to the dawn of woodworking, it can still do a lot of things for you today.

 But when you're buying chisels, those names don't mean much.
 You'll do better to pick a chisel by looking at it and assessing how well it fits your needs than by relying on a name.
 A blade of high-carbon steel and a durable handle are the most important features.

 Don't even try to use a dull chisel.
 Hollow grind the edge on a grinding wheel, maintaining the factory bevel angle.
-Then hone the blade on a flat oilstone or waterstone, using a sharpening jig, such as the one shown above.
+Then hone the blade on a flat oilstone or waterstone, using a sharpening jig, such as the one shown in top photo.

 Chisels handily meet many workshop situations.
 But, leave such things as opening paint cans or prying off door and window trim to the proper tool.
 You can use the chisel to clean off dried glue squeeze-out, pare down a tenon to fit a mortise, or trim a plug flush to a surface.
 Here are some other chores where the chisel comes in handy:

 The chisel shines for squaring up corners, as in this routed rabbet.
-First, hold the chisel vertically to make a cut extending each side to the corner, as shown at right.
+First, hold the chisel vertically to make a cut extending each side to the corner, as shown below.

-Then, remove the waste with a cut into the side of the rabbet, as shown at right.
+Then, remove the waste with a cut into the side of the rabbet, as shown below.
 Toward the bottom of the rabbet, turn the chisel over, and work with the bevel flat against the wood.

 Photography: Hetherington Photography Written by: Larry Johnson